cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/02_connect_me.md

     {% include img.html src="../../images/ConnectMe21.png" alt="Connect Me | Download & Install" %}

-After successfully connecting to the Shieldoo Secure Network, you can now securely connect to any server and attached services in the network.
+After successfully connecting to the Shieldoo Secure Network, you can securely connect to any server and attached services in the network.

 {: .note }